 To determine that students are properly prepared for college level language and literature, the college requires that each entering student take placement tests in reading and writing.
-Students begin in either Reading Efficiency (ENG 097) and/or Fundamentals of Writing (ENG 098), or Language and Literature (ENG 101).
+Students begin in either Reading Efficiency (ENG 097) and/or Fundamentals of Writing (ENG 098), or a combination of the two courses in ENG 096 or ENG 099 or Language and Literature (ENG 101).